 On the next page, press the Connect an Account button and connect your Dropbox account.
 Once you've done that, press Save + Continue.

 The next page will show you some options for Dropbox.
 Fill out the fields as follows:

 - Folder: Select the folder that you created for your report.
 Note that this folder should only have one file.

 - File: Click the button on the right side of the field and choose Attachment.

 - Overwrite: Select Yes from the dropdown list.

 - Specify File Name: Enter the name of your file, if it is not automatically filled in.

 - Specify File Extension: Enter the extension of the attachment. (.csv, .xls, .xlsx)

 You can use the image below to make sure that you have filled out the fields correctly.

-When you are done, click "Continue."
-Go ahead and name your Zap and turn it on.
+When you are done, select Continue.
+Name your Zap and turn it on.